I’ve noticed a common cause of many employee problems in small businesses, the company’s core values.

 To maintain your core values and avoid the problems we talked about at the beginning of this post, you need to do a few things.

 Remind Your Team What Your Core Values Are – Often

-People “respect what you inspect”.
-You must have some process for sharing your core values with your people on a regular basis.
+People “respect what you inspect.”
+You must have some process for sharing your core values with your people regularly.
 You must catch your employees doing something good and tie it back to your core values.

 If you don’t actually believe in your core values, none of this will work.
 If your employees see you violating a core value or your partners or management team don’t abide by them, this exercise will fail.

 You need to have a gut check on the core values and if you truly believe them.